mikhail-vlasenko/neuronal-plasticity/brian2_documentation_for_claude.md

         pickle.dump(data, f)

-## Recording values for a subset of the run
+## Recording values for a subset of the run

 Monitors can be created and deleted between runs, e.g. to ignore the first second of your simulation in your recordings you can do: